Ochanomizu Station: JR East

-The JR East portion of the station has two island platforms serving four tracks.
+The JR East portion of the station has two island platforms serving four tracks, forming a Cross-platform interchange.
 Tracks 1 and 4 (the outer tracks) serve trains on the Chūō Line whilst tracks 2 and 3 are used by trains on the Chūō-Sōbu Line.

 Platforms

 There are two exits from Ochanomizu to street level.
 The larger of the two is the Ochanomizu-bashi exit on the western end of the station which features ticket vending machines, a JR reservation office, toilets, and lockers.
 The other is the Hijiri-bashi exit which only has ticket vending machines and toilets.

 Tokyo Metro

 The Tokyo Metro station consists of two side platforms serving two tracks.

 Platforms

 History

 The JR East station opened on 31 December 1904.
 The Tokyo Metro station opened on 20 January 1954.

 Passenger statistics

 In fiscal 2013, the JR East station was used by 104,737 passengers daily (boarding passengers only), making it the 34th-busiest station operated by JR East.
 In fiscal 2013, the Tokyo Metro station was used by an average of 55,529 passengers per day (exiting and entering passengers), making it the 66th-busiest station operated by Tokyo Metro.
 The average daily passenger figures for each operator in previous years are as shown below.